 4. Baby Eggplants

-You can grow any eggplant varieties in containers in a small garden but a few dwarf eggplant varieties like round mauve eggplant, little finger eggplant, casper eggplant and baby eggplant produce small and tasty fruits in a little space.
+You can grow any eggplant varieties in containers in a small garden.
+Go for round Mauve eggplant, Little Finger eggplant, and Casper eggplant for tasty fruits in a little space.

-This type of carrots can be produced all year and are a bit sweet.
-You can choose to plant one or several varieties in your small garden.
+This type of carrot can be produced all year and are a bit sweet.
 Select between round, white or French carrots.
-If you prefer to eat tender and sweeter carrots, go for the French ones that are perfect in combination with other dwarf vegetables.
-White carrots grow bigger – around 5 inches and the round variety has a stronger carrot taste.
+If you prefer to eat tender carrots, go for the French ones.

 6. Green beans